FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/02-intro-to-react.md

 Our app needs a couple more props.
 First, create a `ToDoCount` component with a `number` prop to display the number of to-dos in the list **with** the word "todo" or "todos" displayed depending on how many items are present.

-Next, create a `ClearButton` component with `removeCompleted` prop.
-This component's prop will be set to function that will fire on the button's `onClick` event.
+Next, create a `ClearButton` component with a `removeCompleted` prop.
+This component's prop will be set to a function that will fire on the button's `onClick` event.

 Once you've created your new components, add them to your `App` inside of a `<div>` with a class of `todo-admin`.
 You can pass any integer for the `number` prop and an empty string for the `removeCompleted` prop for now.